 The overlapping pads between garment and PCB were made bigger and are also pressed together by staples, which increases reliability.
 Additionally, this allows a disassembly of the pinstripe, if the garment has to be replaced.
 In a textile version, the staples would be replaced by non-conductive stitching, which will press conductive garment and copper foil together in a similar way.
-The iPod connector remains on the side of the prototype as in the version before.
+The iPod connector remains on the side of the prototype as in the Combine rigid and flexible PCB version before.
 A similar connector is added to the rigid PCB with the remaining programming and debugging pins.